picselliahq/picsellia-end-to-end-project/README.md

 ## Setup the environment variables

-Create a `.env` file in the root directory of this project and add to it your **API_TOKEN** that you can retrieve it in your profile page on Picsellia (https://app.picsellia.com/ORGANIZATION_ID/profile#token) and your **ORGANIZATION_ID** that you can retrieve from the url in the browser in this format: https://app.picsellia.com/ORGANIZATION_ID/dashboard
+Create a `.env` file in the root directory of this project and add to it your **API_TOKEN** that you can retrieve it in your profile page on Picsellia (https://app.picsellia.com/ORGANIZATION_ID/profile#token) and your **ORGANIZATION_NAME** that you can retrieve from the organization settings (https://app.picsellia.com/ORGANIZATION_ID/settings#informations)

 ```
 API_TOKEN="YOUR_API_TOKEN"
-ORGANIZATION_ID="YOUR_ORGANIZATION_ID"
+ORGANIZATION_NAME="YOUR_ORGANIZATION_NAME"
 ```

 # 💾 Data management